goncalomb/p3doc/index.md

 **This is a work in progress.** If you want to contribute with content to this website, check [p3doc on GitHub](https://github.com/goncalomb/p3doc).

-If you have any questions or suggestions you can contact me:
+Please contact me with any issues or suggestions:

  * Gonçalo Baltazar
  * GitHub: [goncalomb](https://github.com/goncalomb)